 Dr Jiang studied BSc in Physics (1982-1987) and MSc in Biophysics (1987-1990) in the Department of Physics at East China Normal University in China, and PhD in Pharmacology (1995-1999) under the supervision of Prof D Wray in the School of Biomedical Sciences at University of Leeds.
 He received postdoctoral training (1999-2003) in the laboratory of Prof RA North FRS in the Department of Biomedical Science at University of Sheffield.
 He returned to Leeds in 2004 as a senior University Research Fellow and established his independent research group in the School of Biomedical Sciences at University of Leeds, supported by a five-year Wellcome Trust University Award.
-Currently, he is a lecturer in membrane biology and a research group leader in the School of Biomedical Sciences, Faculty of Biological Sciences, at University of Leeds, and a visiting professor at University of Tours, France.
-So far, he has contributed 84 original research articles, reviews and book chapters, with h-index of 38 (Scopus) (https://www.scopus.com/authid/detail.uri?authorId=35200765000).
+Since 2006, he is a lecturer in membrane biology and a research group leader.
+So far he has contributed 91 original research articles, reviews and book chapters, with h-index of 38 (Scopus) (https://www.scopus.com/authid/detail.uri?authorId=35200765000).
 He has been invited to review manuscripts for >100 SCI journals.
 Currently, he is Associate Editor or Member of Editorial Board of Antioxidants, Cells, Current Research in Pharmacology and Drug Discovery, Frontiers in Bioscience-Landmark, Frontiers in Pharmacology, and Scientific Reports.

 Molecular and structural mechanisms of calcium-permeable ion channels in health and disease

 The transient receptor potential melastatin-related 2 (TRPM2) channel is a calcium-permeable cation channel gated by cytosolic ADP-ribose.
 Our studies contribute in better understanding the molecular basis determining the channel assembly, ion permeation, ligand binding and functional regulation (Mei et al., 2006; Xia et al., 2008; Yang et al., 2010, 2011; Zou et al., 2011; Yu et al., 2014, 2017, 2019).
-Currently, we are interested in studying the molecular and structural basis for ligand binding, channel gating and allosteric modulation, using site-directed mutagenesis and electrophysiology in combination with cryo-EM and structural modelling.
+Currently, we are interested in studying the molecular and structural basis for ligand binding, channel gating and allosteric modulation, using molecular biology and electrophysiology in combination with cryo-EM and structural modelling.

 P2X7 receptor in ATP-induced purinergic signalling